About

 As the founder of Eco Styles, Nina Gbor is a sustainable fashion educator, international speaker, researcher, clothes swap maven and eco stylist.
 Eco Styles engages with media, councils, organisations, schools, community groups and individuals to develop strategies for systems change towards a holistic circular and sustainable fashion future.

 Nina Gbor is the Director of the Circular Economy & Waste Program at The Australia Institute.
-She was featured in season 3 of ABC TV's award-winning environmental series, War on Waste.
+She was featured in season 3 of ABC TV's award-winning environmental series, War On Waste.
 Nina was also an impact consultant on the War on Waste tv show.

 Nina has a master’s degree in International Development and guest lectures at universities in Australia and abroad.
 She designs and runs programs, short courses and workshops for universities and other institutions.
 She is the founder of Clothes Swap & Style and has been hosting clothes swaps for over 14 years.
 Nina coined the term ‘TRENDmill’ as a notion that encapsulates the modern global cultural trend of excessive production and overconsumption of products & materials that stems from the take-make-waste system.
 The trendmill fuels unprecedented waste levels.
 Nina also formed the phrase ‘step off the fashion TRENDmill’ to help create a more holistic approach in developing circular textiles systems and encouraging people to embrace sustainable personal style instead of following fleeting fashion trends that contribute to the massive textile waste crisis.